jobindjohn/obsidian-publish-mkdocs/README.md

 Would you like to make some of your [Obsidian](https://obsidian.md/) notes public?

 This template gives you an easy way to publish your Obsidian notes using Github pages.

+With this template, you get these out-of-the-box:

+- an awesome website based on Material theme, complete with a search bar (Checkout this template published [here](https://jobindj.github.io/obsidian-mkdocs/))
+- get the Obsidian/Roam style `[[wikilinks]]` from your vault in your published notes
+- Toggle between light and dark mode

 ## How to get started?

 1. Create a new github repository using [this template](https://github.com/jobindj/obsidian-mkdocs/generate)